dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Selecting to the end of a row or column

-You’re probably in the habit of using key combinations such as Ctrl+Shift+right
+You're probably in the habit of using key combinations such as Ctrl+Shift+right

 arrow and Ctrl+Shift+down arrow to select a range that consists of everything